DEFRA/future-flood-forecasting-web-portal-importer/docs/Non-test-settings-and-environment-variables.md

 #### MSI App Service Authentication Related Function App Settings/Environment Variables

+Note that these environment variables are provided by the Microsoft Azure platform automatically when the functions are published to a function app with a system identity.

 | name                                             | description                                                                                    |
 |--------------------------------------------------|------------------------------------------------------------------------------------------------|
 | MSI_ENDPOINT                                     | [Azure managed identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet) URL to the local token service |